 The Metis Nation at its birth developed laws and rules by which they governed themselves.
 As a group or Nation of People the Metis have continued to organize on a structured basis.
 Throughout the years, various constitutions have been adopted and revised to keep up with the changes taking place around us.
-Our Association is last update uses in 1975 and marks the starting point of our study.
+Our Association's last update was in 1975 and marks the starting point of our study.